apache/inlong-website/docs/modules/audit/quick_start.md

 title: Deployment
 ---

-All deploying files at `inlong-audit` directory, if you use MySQL to store audit data, you need to first create the database through `sql/apache_inlong_audit_mysql.sql`.
+All installation files are in the `inlong-audit` directory, if you use MySQL to store audit data, you need to first create the database through `sql/apache_inlong_audit_mysql.sql`.
 ```shell
 # initialize database
 mysql -uDB_USER -pDB_PASSWD < sql/apache_inlong_audit_mysql.sql